Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 2. Cocoon Beach

 If playful and fun is what you’re looking for, then you’ll love Cocoon Beach.
-It’s one of the best private beaches in Nice with a tropical vibe design and a family-friendly vibe.
+It’s one of the best private beaches in Nice, with a tropical design and a family-friendly vibe.
 The restaurant even serves several meals for your little ones.
 You can often enjoy live music on Sunday afternoons.

 3. Amour à la Plage